Internships in South Africa

 To maximise your chances of landing an internship, start applying early.
 Many programmes open applications 6 to 12 months before the start date.
 Tailor your CV to highlight relevant coursework, academic projects, and any extracurricular activities that demonstrate initiative and teamwork.
 A well-written cover letter explaining your motivation for the specific internship can set you apart from hundreds of other applicants.

-Apply for UNFPA Internships 2026
+HomeChoice Internships 2026

-Scatec Graduate Internship Programme 2026
+SAHPRA Internship Programme

 Mr Price Workplace Experience Programme 2026